pytask-dev/pytask/docs/source/tutorials/how_to_make_tasks_persist.rst

 To create a persisting task, apply the correct decorator and, et voilà, it is done.

-Let us take the second scenario as an example.
-First, we define the tasks, the dependency and the product and save everything in the same folder.
+To see the whole process, first, we create some task and its dependency.

 .. code-block:: python

-    # Content of task_file.py
+    # Content of task_module.py

     import pytask